renyuntao/screensaver/README.md

 # Prerequisite

-You should install the following tool beforehand:
+You should install the following tools beforehand:

 - **cmatrix**
 - **cpulimit**